Community, People & Partnerships

 Ms. Katherine Burke, PhD(c), MPH

-Katherine Burke is a lecturer in Hawaiian and Indigenous Health and Healing and Director of the Mapuna Lab at the University of Hawaiʻi – West Oʻahu.
+Ms. Katherine Burke, PhD(c), MPH is a lecturer in Hawaiian and Indigenous Health and Healing and Director of the Māpuna Lab at the University of Hawaiʻi – West Oʻahu.
 She currently teaches courses in the Bachelorʻs of Applied Science in Hawaiian and Indigenous Healing program.
-Her research areas include social determinants of health, health equity, cultural safety, social justice and ancestral connection which she pursues in the Department of Social Work at the Thompson School of Social Work and Public Health at the University of Hawaiʻi at Mānoa where she leads the Māpuna Lab in serving the Alcohol and Drug Abuse Division of the Behavioral Health Administration of the Hawaiʻi State Department of Health.
-An evaluator by trade she holds a bachelor’s degree in Neuroscience and Behavior from Mount Holyoke College and a master’s degree in public health, social and behavioral health sciences from the University of Hawaiʻi at Mānoa where she is currently pursuing a doctoral degree in Community-Based and Translational Research.
+Her research areas include social determinants of health, health equity, cultural safety, social justice and ancestral connection which she pursues as the Director of the Māpuna Lab in serving the Alcohol and Drug Abuse Division of the Behavioral Health Administration of the Hawaiʻi State Department of Health and the State Department of Corrections & Rehabilitation.
+An evaluator by trade she holds a bachelor’s degree in Neuroscience and Behavior from Mount Holyoke College and a master’s degree in public health, social and behavioral health sciences from the University of Hawaiʻi at Mānoa where she is currently pursuing a doctoral degree in Community-Based and Translational Research and is currently at the ʻAll But Dissertationʻ (ABD) candidacy level.
 Burke is of Hellenic (Peloponnese), Irish (County Mayo), French (Île-de-France), Bavarian and Romanche ancestry and was given a love for the role of plants in public health by her grandfather and her great grandmother.
-As a settler transplant she is passionate about our plant ancestors and how we can overcome plant blindness by connecting with our genealogy and caring for the land and water system that feed us through practices she learned on the ʻili ʻāina of ʻOuaua and Māluawai in the ahupuaʻa of Kalihilihiolaumiha from aloha ʻāina leadership at Ho’oulu ‘Āina.
+As a settler transplant she is passionate about our plant ancestors and how we can overcome plant blindness by connecting with our genealogy and caring for the land and water system that feed us through personal transformation on the ʻili ʻāina of ʻOuaua and Māluawai in the ahupuaʻa of Kalihilihiolaumiha and aloha ʻāina leadership at Hoʻoulu ‘Āina.

 Katherine Burke